BrewBlox/brewblox-documentation/docs/user/startup.md

 Insert your microSD card in the card reader, and connect the reader to your computer.

-Select Raspbian Lite, and write it to your SD card.
+Select Raspberry Pi OS (32-bit), and write it to your SD card.

 ![Imager](../images/imager.png)